 This trailer gives a taster of the exhibition.

-If you happen to be in London this summer, the same exhibition, Dorothea Lange: Politics of Seeing, is on at the Barbican till 2 September.
+The same exhibition, Dorothea Lange: Politics of Seeing, was on at the Barbican in London this summer.
 There's an interesting photo essay about it on the Barbican site.

 © The Dorothea Lange Collection, the Oakland Museum of California,